codeclou/docker-atlassian-jira-data-center/README.md

  * Runs as non-root with fixed UID 10777 and GID 10777.
 See [howto prepare volume permissions](https://github.com/codeclou/doc/blob/master/docker/README.md).
  * See [howto use SystemD for named Docker-Containers and system startup](https://github.com/codeclou/doc/blob/master/docker/README.md).
- * You need Linux or macOS.
+ * You need Linux or macOS®.
  * Basic unix-tools like `wc`, `awk`, `curl` and `bash` must be installed.
  * Bash 3 or 4 must be installed.
  * Latest Docker version must be installed.